Dražen Vuković: Croatia

 Vuković played at the youth level with Hajduk Split where he appeared in 11 friendly matches.
-In 2005, he played in the Croatian Second Football League with NK Zadar and departed from the club the following season.
+In 2006, he played in the Croatian Second Football League with NK Zadar and departed from the club the following season.
+He would make 8 appearances and recorded 1 goal in his professional debut season.
 He remained in the second tier by signing with NK Slavonac CO in 2008 in his native region of Slavonia.
 After a season in Slavonia, he signed with Junak Sinj and received the Dite Maligana award in his debut season.
 He continued his journeyman career in the second division by signing with NK Solin for the 2009-10 season.

 Brantford

-In 2010, he played abroad in the Canadian Soccer League with expansion side Brantford Galaxy.
+In 2010, he played abroad in the Canadian Soccer League with the expansion side Brantford Galaxy.
 He made his debut for the club on May 16, 2010, against Portugal FC where he recorded a goal.
 Vuković also assisted the club in achieving their first victory against Toronto Croatia.
 After an impressive start with Brantford, he was invited along with teammate Miodrag Anđelković to train with Toronto FC of the Major League Soccer.
 His trial run with TFC resulted in an appearance in a friendly match against Bolton Wanderers F.C.
 Unfortunately, his season was cut short as he received an injury around August 2010.
 Brantford would go on to claim the CSL Championship after defeating Hamilton Croatia.